nilsign/spring-boot-demo-be/README.md

 This Spring Boot demo application demonstrates several aspects of Spring Boot and surrounding technologies.
-It might be a good starting point for Spring Boot projects with a similar technology stack, or just can be used as a quickstart to test new technologies or potential solution for certain Spring Boot related problems.
+It might be a good starting point for Spring Boot projects with a similar technology stack, or just can be used as a quickstart to test new technologies or potential solutions for certain Spring Boot related problems.

 One main focus is on Keycloak, which acts as authentication (OpenID Connect) and authorization